 Riding DART can save you money and help you do your share for cleaner air.

-On 6.26.15, North Texans joined in doing at least one extra thing for clean air.
-Previously on July 7, Clean Air Action Day is now the first Friday of summer every year.
-Incorporate a clean air strategy when traveling to work, making Friday night plans, getting the weekend started early with a trip to the lake or in another way.
+On 8.3.22, North Texans will join in by doing at least one extra thing for clean air.
+Clean Air Action Day is the day to incorporate a clean air strategy when traveling to work, making Friday night plans, getting the weekend started early with a trip to the lake or in another way.

 To sustain momentum: